The Different Parts Of Antisocial Psychology And What They Mean

 Talk therapy can help a person with ASPD accept the reality of their disorder and make changes to improve it.
 However, this all depends on the severity.
 Sometimes, the person with ASPD may refuse to talk, which means that the treatment will likely not progress.

 A therapist who treats ASPD needs to be experienced in the relationship-building department.
 Therapists who have not worked with someone who has ASPD may not have the patience to carry out treatment.
 People with ASPD may be more likely to berate their therapist and refuse to listen to them.
 Even the most well-trained therapist may not have the patience to handle the verbal darts someone with ASPD may throw at them.
-However, a therapist who has the strongest emotional regulation skills and patience may reach the person with APD, which could in turn pave the way to managing symptoms.
+However, a therapist who has the strongest emotional control skills and patience may reach the person with APD, which could in turn pave the way to managing symptoms.

-Medication For ASPD
+Medication for ASPD

 Currently, there are no FDA-approved medications to help treat ASPD as a whole.
 Sometimes, the patient may receive medications that can treat the symptoms, such as depression or aggression.
 Those who are prescribed may need to have their symptoms monitored, as substance use disorders are common among people who have ASPD.